VMware News Releases

 - Spring Insight Operations™ allows unparalleled insight into the performance of Spring applications across development and production environments

-- vFabric Hyperic®enables proactive performance management of custom applications through transparent visibility into modern applications deployed across physical, virtual and cloud environments.
+- vCenter Hyperic®enables proactive performance management of custom applications through transparent visibility into modern applications deployed across physical, virtual and cloud environments.

 VMware vFabric 5 will be generally available in late summer 2011.
 It will be offered in two versions: VMware vFabric Standard at $1,200 per VM and VMware vFabric Advanced at $1,800 per VM